jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 ---

-The previous chapter explained how the Negative Force cuts up waves into individual discrete identities.
+The chapter on Identity Space explained how the Negative Force cuts up waves into individual discrete identities.

 In Modern Physics, this is known as quantization.